tschafma/Blogify/README.md

 between the data and tables.

 ##JavaScript
-Blogify's Front-end content is handled by JavaScript, such as handling and passing forms, creating slick animations, visualizing data, and generating a pleasant and easy-to-use UI.
+Blogify's Front-end content is handled by JavaScript, such as handling forms, creating slick animations, visualizing data, and generating a pleasant and easy-to-use UI.